rcw5/tutorials/bike-touring-route-planning/README.md

 ## A brief history...

 5 years ago I was bitten by the cycle touring bug.
-Since then I've been on unsupported rides, both short and long, through England, France, Portugal, Germany, Austria, Czech Republic, Holland and Belgium.
+Since then I've been on unsupported rides, both short and long, through England, France, Portugal, Germany, Austria, Slovenia, Czech Republic, Holland and Belgium.

 Over time I've learned that the roads you ride on can make or break a trip.
 Find yourself on a trunk road and you could be dealing with trucks for hours on end; take what looks like a quiet country lane and you might find yourself at the end of the road having to push your bike up a steep singletrack mountain path!